katiewinter017/Winter-Portfolio/FinalProjectPart2.md

 # Part II

+The following section dives into the second part of the final project, where I turn my hand-drawn sketches info full wireframs with actual data, storyboard out the different sections and how I want the sections to flow, and outline my story with my sources to begin writing the narrative.
+For this part, I additionally interviewed 3 individuals to crititique the storyboard and wireframes so I can strengthen them for the final project.

 ## Wireframes and Storyboards

 For my wireframes and storyboards, I decided to lay out my story in Shorthand.
 Check out my wireframes and storyboard [here](https://preview.shorthand.com/lqXf2Erjw745Kduc)

 Some key information still needs to be added to boost the over all story.
 Over the next week, in addition to making the changes from user interviews, I am going to work on actually turning the outlined story board into a full narative that is cited!
-However, outlining each section and adding key stats allowed me to better see what other informaiton I could look for to boost certain areas.
+However, outlining each section and adding key stats allowed me to better see what other information I could look for to boost certain areas.

-Overall, the narrative follows the following format:
+Overall, the narrative follows the following format: (I've inlcuded details on the sources I am using throughout these sections as my reserach is mostly done, I just need to turn the outline into a narrative).

+Initial Statement: The Arts World Has a Money Issue.
+The initial statement does not immediatley address pay as I am setting up my story to show the success of the arts world.
+I do not immediately want to throw out the purpose of the story as I want it to have a stronger impact as users read through.

+Setup: I am setting up the story by comparing the arts industry to Highmark Health.
+I chose this organization because of its prominence in Pitssburgh.
+Most of the target audience will be familiar with the size of the organization.
+The narrative section here will have data on revenues used from [Guidestar](https://www.guidestar.org/search).
+I am also pulling key statistics on the economic contributions and size of the arts/museum industry from [Statista](https://www.statista.com/topics/1509/museums/#topicHeader__wrapper).
+I will also include a one sentence explanation of Highmark Health so the comparison makes sense to readesr.

+Conflict: In this section, I outline all of the severe pay inequalities at organizations.
+I start nationally to paint a picture of these cases at some of the largest organizations.
+I then go more locally to Pittsburgh to show this is not jsut a unique instance.
+For the data, I chose to profile individual jobs from the Arts + All Museums Transparency 2019 Report](https://docs.google.com/spreadsheets/d/14_cn3afoas7NhKvHWaFKqQGkaZS5rvL6DFxzGqXQa6o/edit#gid=0), which is my main data source for the project.
+This whole section starts with a block of text where I overview this report and what it is, and why I am choosing to pull out individual cases instead of looking at the trends (because the top salaries skew average trends and do not recognize how bad the lowest salaries are).
+I chose to use a profile card approach to show that these are not intern postitions paying so poorly, but rather legitimate admin jobs that require advanced degrees and years of experience.
+Information is bolstered with top salary and organization data from [Guidestar](https://www.guidestar.org/search).

+From there, my story segways into a section comparing these wages to the liveable wage in Pittsburgh from [MIT's Living Wage Calculator](https://livingwage.mit.edu/metros/38300).
+I then included a small section where I am talking about why this pay issue is so bad - I think at this point viewers may be frustrated but not convinced why this is so bad.
+In this section I am going to explain how this leads to significant issues of the fact that theses jobs are not liveable and limits who can work in these positions.

+Call to Action: The call to action prompts the target audience to look at ways they can begin to address these pay issues in the industry themselves.
+The bullets range in most difficult to least difficult so the last thing the audience reads is something very tangible that they can do.

 ## User research and interviews